Raduas/Esp32Drone/README.md

 # ESP32 drone - Learning project

-This my first bigger project on ESP32.
+This my first bigger project on ESP32 where i want learn JS,html,csss,C,git.
 7,4V (2x 18650 on serial)

 v1:
   -motors are scrapped from another dron which didn't work